lpod/lpod-python/doc/level1-text-marks-and-indices.rst

 A text bookmark can either mark a text position or a text range.
 It's either a mark associated to a position in a text, or a pair of location marks that defines a delimited range of text.
-Both are created "in place" using a ``set_bookmark()`` document- or context-based method, whose first argument is the unique name of the bookmark, and which takes named parameters that depend on the type of bookmark.
+Both are created "in place" using a ``set_bookmark()`` context-based method, whose first argument is the unique name of the bookmark, and which takes named parameters that depend on the type of bookmark.
+The calling element should be a paragraph, a heading or a text span.

 Position bookmarks
 ~~~~~~~~~~~~~~~~~~